I was elected as Lord Mayor of Hobart in November 2018 following one term as a Hobart City Councillor between 2014 – 2018.

-In addition to my work as an Alderman, I am also the Chief Executive Officer for the Multicultural Council of Tasmania.
-In this role I work to promote the concerns and contributions of Tasmania’s migrant and refugee communities.
+Prior to my election as Mayor I was the Chief Executive Officer for the Multicultural Council of Tasmania where I worked to promote the concerns and contributions of Tasmania’s migrant and refugee communities.

 I’ve had a diverse and interesting career, which started as a travelling art teacher in Aboriginal communities in Queensland and New South Wales.